mozilla/overscripted/README.md

 ### Accessing the Data
 Each of the links below links to a bz2 zipped portion of the total dataset.

-A small sample of the data is available in `safe_dataset.sample.tar.bz2` to get a feel for the content without commiting to the full download.
+A small sample of the data is available in `safe_dataset.sample.tar.bz2` to get a feel for the content without committing to the full download.
 - [https://public-data.telemetry.mozilla.org/bigcrawl/safe_dataset.sample.tar.bz2](https://public-data.telemetry.mozilla.org/bigcrawl/safe_dataset.sample.tar.bz2)

 Three samples that are large enough to meaningful analysis of the dataset are